-The Company's SCR as at 31 December 2018 was £7,039m (2017: £7,344m).
+The Company's SCR as at 31 December 2019 was £6,567m (2018: £7,039m).
 The SCR has been calculated in line with the group's approved Internal Model.
 Further details can be found in Section E.2 Solvency Capital Requirement and Minimum Capital Requirement.

-As at 31 December 2018 the Company held £4,251m (2017: £4,042m) of Own Funds in excess of the Company's regulatory solvency requirements, representing a capital coverage ratio of 160% (2017: 155%).
+As at 31 December 2019 the Company held £4,130m (2018: £4,251m) of Own Funds in excess of the Company's regulatory solvency requirements, representing a capital coverage ratio of 163% (2018: 160%).
 This buffer ensures that the Company has resources over and above what would be needed to meet its insurance obligations after a 1-in-200 year event.
-In line with our risk management approach, we maintained an appropriate capital buffer through the year.
+In line with our risk management approach, we maintained an appropriate capital buffer throughout the year.